Beautiful views of the Cincinnati skyline from The Cincinnati Art Museum

 Main St. sign recreation at the American Sign Museum in Cincinnati

-On the downside, this museum is really small and quite overpriced at $15 per person.
-Do watch the informative video to get a little more bang-for-your buck in return for the high admission tag.
+On the downside, this museum is really small and quite quick to walk through.
+Do watch the informative video to get a little more bang-for-your buck in return for the high admission tag (20 bucks per adult).
 Overall, a cool nostalgic place, albeit one that comes with a high price tag.

 3. Krohn Conservatory